cachatj/sample-pace-data-analytics-ml-ai/docs/main/solutions-deployment.md

 Grant project owner permission to create custom asset type:

-1. Navigate to the Amazon SageMaker in the AWS Console and select "Corporate" domain
+1. Navigate to the Amazon SageMaker in the AWS Console and select "VHT-DataSci-Domain" domain
 2. Login to the Sagemaker Unified Studio using the domain owner role with "downer" in the name (`ann-chouvey-downer@example.com` in this tutorial)
 3. Click on "Govern->Domain units" to open "Domain Units" page
-4. Click "Corporate" to open the root domain unit
+4. Click "VHT-DataSci-Domain" to open the root domain unit
 5. Scroll down to click on "Custom asset type creation policy"
 6. Click on "ADD POLICY GRANT" button
-7. Select "Corporate" as the project
+7. Select "VHT-DataSci-Domain" as the project
 8. Select "Producer" project from the projects dropdown
 9. Select both "Owner" and "Contributor"
 10. Click on "ADD POLICY GRANT" button